 The application includes questions about the applicants’ research interests.
 We encourage applicants to contact scientists at the Bingham Research Center during the application process to find out more about current areas of research.
 These include:

-- Atmospheric measurements, including measurements of meteorological parameters and pollutant concentrations at sites around the Uintah Basin.
+- Atmospheric measurements, including measurements of meteorological parameters and pollutant concentrations at sites around the Uinta Basin.
 You can see data from some of our sites at our real-time air quality data website.
-To find out more about field measurements we collect, contact Seth Lyman.
-To learn more about how we are using our measurement data to understand and predict air quality, contact Marc Mansfield.

-- Air quality modeling, which involves the use of supercomputers to create detailed simulations of the complex meteorology and chemistry that lead to air pollution in the Uintah Basin.
+- Air quality modeling, which involves the use of supercomputers to create detailed simulations of the complex meteorology and chemistry that lead to air pollution in the Uinta Basin.
 Our modeling team are experts in computer science, coding, as well as atmospheric sciences.
-Contact Huy Tran about opportunities in this field of study.

 If you need a brief overview of the wintertime ozone issue, see this fact sheet.
-For detailed and specific information about the nature of the research we conduct, please visit our papers and reports page.
-Also, Chapter 17 of our most recent annual report provides brief information about many current and upcoming projects.
+For detailed and specific information about the nature of the research we conduct, please see our cumulative Uinta Basin air quality research summary or visit our papers and reports page.
+Also, the final sections of of our most recent annual report provides brief information about many current and upcoming projects.

 Where will the research be carried out?

 Our research program is based at USU's Vernal campus.
-Undergraduates based at the Logan campus or other USU campuses may relocate to Vernal for the summer or for a semester of research for credit.
+Some work requires fellowship recipients to be on-site in Vernal, while other projects may be appropriate for students at USU's main (Logan) campus or other USU campuses.
 Master’s or doctoral students may finish classes in Logan before relocating to Vernal to focus on thesis or dissertation research.
-Other arrangements are possible, including, performing a portion of a research project in Logan.
+Other arrangements are possible.

 How many fellowships will be awarded?